(Hint… It’s not high; therein lie both the dilemma and the opportunity for savvy hiring managers).

-So, the next time you decide to set up a recruitment for a salesperson, be aware that maybe 5%, or five candidates out of every hundred that respond to your outreach, have the potential to succeed as a salesperson in your organization, and that there are not nearly enough high potential salespeople to go around.
+So, the next time you decide to set up a recruitment for a salesperson, be aware that maybe 5%, or five candidates out of every hundred that respond to your outreach, have the potential to succeed as a salesperson in your organization.
+To make matters worse, there are not nearly enough high potential salespeople to go around.

-This is where scientific assessment techniques can really make the difference, because top notch recruiting starts with screening out the millions of people who apply for sales jobs that will never produce to expectations, but will slip through frustrated hiring managers and proceed to burn hundreds of millions of dollars in training and lost productivity across all industry lines in the process.
+That is where scientific assessment techniques can really make the difference, because top-notch recruiting starts with screening out the millions of people who apply for sales jobs that will never produce to expectations, but will slip through frustrated hiring managers and proceed to burn hundreds of millions of dollars in training and lost productivity across all industry lines in the process.

 Fortunately, it is now possible for hiring managers to keep low potential candidates out of the system from the get-go, allowing managers to spend all of their time determining if high potential candidates meet the other criteria for the job.